embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-rendering-errors/template.md

 This template assertion is especially useful for reusable components with complex data requirements.

 Async relationships can also lead to surprises in templates by adding unnecessary states to your application.
-Read the section "Avoid async relationships" from the previous section to learn more about their pitfalls, and how to enforce sync-only relationships in your apps.
+Read the section "Avoid async relationships" from the previous guide to learn more about their pitfalls, and how to enforce sync-only relationships in your apps.